microsoft/pxt-arcade/docs/recipes/shark-splash/03-projectiles.md

 ## Conclusion @unplugged

-Now try making your enemies move or spawning multiple kinds of enemies!
+Now try making your enemies move or spawn multiple kinds of enemies!

 |      |      |      |
 |:----:|:----:|:----:|